Rizal Law: Content

 The Noli and Fili were required readings for college students.

 Section 2 mandated that the students were to read the novels as they were written in Spanish, although a provision ordered that the Board of National Education create rules on how these should be applied.
 Republic Act No. 1425 or The Rizal Law is said to have the real intention of instilling the true meaning of nationalism and patriotism in every Filipino, especially the younger generation.
 It is also said to give learnings needed in facing current societal issues and preserve the contribution of Rizal and other heroes to Philippine independence.
 The last two sections were focused on making Rizal's works accessible to the general public: the second section mandated the schools to have "an adequate number" of copies in their libraries, while the third ordered the board to publish the works in major Philippine languages.

+Aftermath

 After the bill was enacted into law, there were no recorded instances of students applying for exemption from reading the novels, and there is no known procedure for such exemptions.
 In 1994, President Fidel V. Ramos ordered the Department of Education, Culture and Sports to fully implement the law as there had been reports that it has still not been fully implemented.

 The debate during the enactment of the Rizal Law has been compared to the Responsible Parenthood and Reproductive Health Act of 2012 (RH Law) debate in 2011.
 Akbayan representative Kaka Bag-ao, one of the proponents of the RH Law, said, quoting the Catholic hierarchy, that "More than 50 years ago, they said the Rizal Law violates the Catholic's right to conscience and religion, interestingly, the same line of reasoning they use to oppose the RH bill."

+In 2026, the Commission on Higher Education proposed to cull general education (minor) subjects, including but not limited to merging the Rizal studies subject with Philippine history and humanities subjects; faculty members opposed such measures.
+With the opposition to the proposal, the commission decided to postpone the changes to 2028.